 Ace helps Aussie to tie for early lead at LPGA’s Vic Open

-Minjee Lee began her title defense with a 1-under 72, while fellow Australian and seven-time major winner Karrie Webb shot 73, both on the Creek course.
-Morgan Pressel was 3-under after a 70 on the Creek layout, as was England’s Georgia Hall.
+Minjee Lee began her title defense with a 1-under 72, while seven-time major winner Karrie Webb shot 73, both on the Creek course.
+Morgan Pressel was 3-under after a 70 on the Creek layout, as was Georgia Hall.

-Australian Nick Flanagan, the 2003 U.S. Amateur winner, shot 10-under 62 on the Creek course to hold the clubhouse lead in the men’s tournament which is sanctioned by the European Tour.
+Nick Flanagan, an Australian who won the 2003 U.S. Amateur, shot a 10-under 62 on the Creek course to take a two-stroke lead in the men’s tournament.

-Among those tied for second, two strokes behind, were Flanagan’s housemate James Nitties, American Kurt Kitayama, Hugo Leon of Chile, and England’s Callum Shinkwin.
-Andrew (Beef) Johnston shot 66, also on the Creek course.
+Among those tied for second were Flanagan’s roommate, James Nitties, and Kurt Kitayama, Hugo Leon and Callum Shinkwin.
+Andrew (Beef) Johnston shot 66, also on the Creek course, as did former U.S. Open champion Geoff Ogivly on the Beach course.

 Tournament officials said Nitties, who started on the back nine at the Beach course, tied a record for consecutive birdies with nine, equaling Mark Calcavecchia’s record at the 2009 Canadian Open.
 Unfortunately for Nitties, he double-bogeyed his fifth hole before making birdie on the last four holes of the back nine and the first five on the front.